 Specifications are often overrated, which can lead to certain performance issues during actual operation.
 Whereas cheap servomechanisms are all right in hobby modelling, using the devices to drive industrial-grade machinery or robots is a bad idea.

 The kind of drive is a niche all-in-one motion solution.
-The brushless AC motor of the synchronous type at the core includes no mechanical contact typical of brushed solutions, which contributes to overall reliability of the servo.
-Apart from the brushless motion hub, the product comprises:
+Apart from the brushless AC motion hub, it comprises:

 Optionally, our company sells the servobox solution, which is intended for fail-safe and reliable control over RDrive servos at calculated loads.